pwnaccelerator/pwnaccelerator.github.io/_posts/2016-09-15-signal-part1.markdown

 {% endhighlight %}

-Since the parameter `n` is of type `size_t`, the value will be casted into a very large value near `LONG_MAX`.
+Since the parameter `n` is of type `size_t`, the value will be casted into a very large value near `LONG_MAX` (on 64bit architectures).
 This will for sure cause an out of bounds read, hitting unmapped memory addresses and therefore crashing the Signal application.